Frimkron/mud-pi/CONTRIBUTING.md

 Following these guidelines helps us keep good project workflow.
 We appreciate you working with us on it.

 Please read our [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) to understand our community expectations.
-Check out our [slack](https://ufosc.slack.com) for any additional questions or just to hangout!
+Check out our [discord](https://discord.gg/SCqmG3x) for any additional questions or just to hangout!

 # How do I help?

-Please check the **[Projects]()** and **[Issues]()** pages for current tasks.
+Please check the **[Projects](https://github.com/ufosc/MuddySwamp/projects)** and **[Issues](https://github.com/ufosc/MuddySwamp/issues)** pages for current tasks.
 If you see something that you would like to help with, ask about helping in a comment and we'll assign it too you.
-If you're just starting out, checkout our **[beginner friendly]()** issues for ways to help.
+If you're just starting out, checkout our **[beginner friendly](https://github.com/ufosc/MuddySwamp/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)** issues for ways to help.

-Checkout the [DESIGN.md](docs/DESIGN.md) file for a high level explanation of the project.
+Checkout the [DESIGN.md](./DESIGN.md) file for a high level explanation of the project.

 # Report Bug

-Check to see if someone already reported this [bug]() already exists.
+Check to see if someone already reported this [bug](https://github.com/ufosc/MuddySwamp/issues).
 If so then leave a comment on that issue.
 If not, please provide a detailed description of the bug.
 Include what was happening before the error, all settings, and test results.
-This helps us more quickly identify and solve any problems.
-Create an **[Issue]()** with the description and add a bug label.
+This helps us more quickly identify and solve any problems. **[Create an Issue](https://github.com/ufosc/MuddySwamp/issues/new)** with the description and add a bug label.
 We will do our best to respond quickly to it.

 ## Testing on your own Server